ST PETER’S CE PRIMARY SCHOOL

 Our English curriculum covers all areas of the national curriculum.

-As they progress through the school our children receive a rich and varied curriculum, due to high-quality teaching, careful assessment of learning, our rich curriculum, extension group provision and well-planned support groups to help children at risk of falling behind.
+As the children progress through the school, they receive a rich and varied curriculum, due to high-quality teaching, careful assessment of learning, our rich curriculum, extension group provision and well-planned support groups to help children at risk of falling behind.

-In Key Stage 2, reading is primarily taught through guided group teaching and whole class teaching.
+In Key Stage 2, reading is primarily taught through whole class teaching and group work where necessary.
 We aim to make sure that all children can read competently, enjoy and appreciate books right across the curriculum.

-At St Peter’s children access the Oxford Reading Tree reading scheme, this is subsidised with other schemes.
+At St Peter’s children access the Sounds-Write Reading Scheme from Reception - Year 1, and then access the Oxford Reading Tree reading scheme.
 This runs from Stage 1 through to Stage 20.
 The children read a variety of books in each stage including traditional tales, nonfiction, plays and poetry.

 Research shows that when phonics is taught in a structured way, starting with the easiest sounds and progressing through to the most complex, it is the most effective way of teaching young children to read.
 Children are taught how to: recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make - such as ‘sh’ or ‘oo’- and blend these sounds together from left to right to make a word.
 Children can then use this knowledge to ‘de-code’ new words that they hear or see.
 This is the first important step in learning to read.

-We use Jolly Phonics as a scheme to support learning across the school.
+At St Peter's, we use Sounds Write as a scheme to support learning across the school.

 SPaG is an abbreviation for spelling, punctuation and grammar.